chrisgrieser/nvim-rip-substitute/README.md

 <!-- tocstop -->

 ## Features
-- Search and replace using `ripgrep` — no more arcane vim regex to learn.
+- Search and replace using `ripgrep`.
+- Uses common regex syntax (pcre2) — no more arcane vim regex.
 - Incremental preview of matches and replacements.
 - Popup window instead of command line.
 This means:
 	+ Syntax highlighting of the regex.